saraclohisey/maic_bpd_paper/manuscript.md

 <!-- figure showing number of articles per animal in review-->

 ### Human - broad - systematic review info
-We identified 24 studies in humans that met our eligibility criteria, all peer-reviewed.
-This yielded 33 gene lists, 23 ranked and 10 unranked employing 5 experimental techniques (Mass spectrometry, GWAS, microarray, exomeSeq, RNAseq) [FIGURE].
-Data could not be retrieved for one study.
+We identified 21 studies in humans that met our eligibility criteria, all peer-reviewed.
+This yielded 31 gene lists, 23 ranked and 8 unranked, employing 5 experimental techniques (Mass spectrometry, GWAS, microarray, exomeSeq, RNAseq) [FIGURE].
+The gene list could not be retrieved for one RNAseq study.
+We did not include miRNA lists.
+All but a single study used primary tissue or samples.

-While the definition of BPD varied between studies, over half of studies, 63%, used some form of respiratory support at 36 weeks GA.
+While the definition of BPD varied between studies, over two-thirds of studies, (71.4%, 15/21), used respiratory support at 36 weeks GA.